 Later still I ran into some manufacturers and retailers selling soft plastic nymphs in Europe.
 Tackle shops like Riba in Bosnia carry these sorts of lures, but they aren’t very common in the United States.
 In fact, they’re almost impossible to find in the US.
 Trout Magnet sells a pre-rigged Mayfly Nymph, but that’s about as far as it goes.

-Custom Stonefly Nymphs are made in the United States and easy to purchase.
-The Custom Stonefly Nymph comes in a wide range of colors.
+Custom Multi Nymphs are made in the United States and easy to purchase.
+The Custom Multi Nymph comes in a wide range of colors.
 The shape of the nymph looks like the real deal and fools a lot of fish.
 The nymph is also unscented, so you can use it in a lot of artificial lures only special regulation waters.
-You can order Custom Stonefly Nymphs online at Angler’s Emporium.
+You can order Custom Multi Nymphs online at Angler’s Emporium.
 Give them a shot.
 You’ll be glad you did.